NGDeveloper125/MessageBus/README.md

 - Logging Library: Serilog

 ## Project Overview
 The MessageBus project focuses on creating a robust and scalable message bus that enables seamless communication between multiple services.
 By leveraging functional programming techniques, the codebase is designed to be highly modular, testable, and maintainable.
 The adoption of TDD ensures that the system is thoroughly tested and reliable, while DDD principles help in creating a domain-centric clean architecture that aligns with the business requirements.
+The project also includes useful tools around the bus like an interface to monitor the bus and some simple microservices for testing and a setup services that allows you to simply spin up the bus and the tools in a container.

 ### Projects included -
 - **Domain:** librery project that holds the bus logic including all records, entities, extensions and the messagebus object.